-We attend meetings of local tenants/ residents groups.
-Staff at all levels regularly attend committee and public meetings of our current tenants and residents group to discuss issues of shared interest and concern.
-We also attend and participate in their events.
+We attend meetings of local tenants/residents groups.
+Staff at all levels, but always a Senior Staff member, regularly attend public meetings of our current tenants and residents group to discuss issues of shared interest and concern.
+We also attend and participate in their events and hold joint events, such as the celebration of 60 years of Radnor Park in 2023.